The Organizational Culture Assessment Instrument (OCAI) developed by Cameron and Quinn is a method to assess organizational culture.

 From Quinn and Cameron’s extensive study, it was found that most organizations have developed a leading culture style.
-An organization rarely has only only one culture type.
+An organization rarely has only one culture type.
 Time and again, there is a mix of the four organizational cultures.

 The Competing Values Framework states that the values and the corresponding organizational cultures compete with each other.
 Organizations can spend their money, attention, and time only once, so they tend to emphasize particular values.

-Quinn and Cameron found that flexible organizations are the most succesful, which sometimes leads to conflicting behavior.
+Quinn and Cameron found that flexible organizations are the most successful, which sometimes leads to conflicting behavior.
 The “best” organizations can address the competition within this framework well and use all four value sets when needed.

 A culture type performs best in the activities domain that aligns with that specific culture type.
-In the health care sector for example, we discovered a lot of clan culture.
+In the healthcare sector, for example, we discovered a lot of clan culture.
 This type genuinely fits in with the profession of looking after people.
 There is no final “best” organizational culture.
 Only in a particular circumstance will one class of culture serve better than another.